 This sales method includes a variety of tasks; some of these include:

 - Integrating new channels

-Due to the wide-range of tasks, it is not a single definition.
+Due to the wide range of tasks, it is not a single definition.
 The definition encompasses a variety of duties.
-Which tasks fall into the top five of most frequently used by corporations?
+Which tasks fall into the top five most frequently used by corporations?

 - Strategy Development

 Which types of companies do you think have a sales strategy put in place?
 Supposedly, statistics revealed that 68% of large companies are using a sales strategy.
 While only 38% of small businesses and 55% of medium-sized businesses are using a sales strategy.

 Creating Your Sales Strategy

 Developing a strategy is seen as the most important task.
 Every company or individual should put logic into their business, sales, and even personal strategy.
 Having a pre-mapped plan keeps employees, and teams focused and gives them an understanding of what their responsibilities are.